secretstartups/handbook/hiring/recruiting-framework/req-creation/index.html.md

 **The Candidate Experience Team will:**

 1. Post the vacancy to the [Careers Page](https://about.gitlab.com/jobs/careers/) once they receive notice from the recruiter.
-1. Review the configurations the Recruiting Manager and Recruiter made and ensure everything is correct; reach out to them to ask clarifying questions if there is anything you don't understand or if there is anything missing.
+1. Review the configurations the Talent Acquisition Manager and Recruiter made and ensure everything is correct; reach out to them to ask clarifying questions if there is anything you don't understand or if there is anything missing.
 1. Ensure each stage is labeled correctly for reporting purposes:
     - Get to Know Us
     - Screening